Compare Our Quality

 2. THEIRS: This is their plastic home made air system with no manual override or any way to adjust airflow.
 This system will not meet Israeli standards!
 Their air system is loud at over 70 decibels and is not adjustable.

 3. OURS: Atlas Survival Shelters uses only military grade NBC Air Filtration Systems from companies like AndAir or Bethel who produce thousands per year.
 All NBC Air Systems from Atlas will have a manual crank in case power is lost.
 All Atlas air systems are made from metal housings and have readable gauges and adjustments for air flow.

 4. OURS: Shown is the standard NBC air system used by Atlas Survival Shelters.
 Notice the quality of our air intake manifold.
-This system brings in 50% more air than Rising S home made air system.
+This system brings in 50% more air than the competitors home made air system.

-4. THEIRS: This is Rising S standard air intake.
+4. THEIRS: This is the competitors standard air intake.
 They have a very simple unproven system that does not meet Israeli standards and is home made to save money.
 This is an actual photograph in their bunker.

 5. OURS: This is our AndAir overpressure blast valve that can also be manually pulled closed in case of an attack from looters.

 5. THEIRS: This is their home made blast valve that cannot be closed off manually.
 Notice the rust after 8 months.

 6. OURS: The Atlas hatch is made of 3/8″ AR500 bullet proof steel and is embedded in 12″ of concrete.
 This hatch is called a nuclear blast hatch and was originally designed by the US Nuclear Civil Defense Department.
 Atlas would never make a hatch that is not bullet proof or only 1/8″ thick.